-Regulation D is a regulation for savings accounts created by the Federal Reserve Board that affects all financial institutions.
+Regulation D is a regulation for savings and money market deposit accounts created by the Federal Reserve Board that affects all financial institutions.
 This regulation was established to prevent consumers from using interest-bearing accounts as transactional or checking accounts.
 The basic rule limits the number of electronic transfers or checks to a combined maximum of six transfers per calendar month or statement cycle from a savings account.

-The Bank of Salem monitors Regulation D violations on the calendar month cycle.
+The Bank of Salem monitors Regulation D violations on a calendar month cycle.

 What happens if I reach the limit of six transactions or withdrawals per calendar month?

 Regulation D requires the Bank of Salem to take steps to prevent excessive transactions in non-transactional accounts.
 Excessive transactions are transfers and/or withdrawals in excess of the six transfer/withdrawal limitations from your savings account.
 The regulation requires that either the account be closed or that the funds be transferred to a transaction account that the depositor is eligible to maintain for account holders who continue to violate these limits.